Alta worked with the City of Eureka to design and implement an education and outreach campaign focused on pedestrian safety.

 Alta coordinated the campaign, which reached tens of thousands of people through a combination of traditional media and grassroots outreach: street banners, transit ads, print and web advertising, community posters and decals, sidewalk stencils, and TV and radio ads.
 At farmer’s markets, street fairs, and outdoor concerts, staff engaged attendees in conversations about traffic safety with a trivia game, photo booth, giveaways, and safety information.

-Based on a citywide online survey conducted following the campaign, nearly two-thirds of respondents agreed that drivers and pedestrians are more aware of each other following the campaign.
-Nearly 90 percent of respondents felt that the City should continue the Heads Up campaign.
+Based on an online survey of residents, nearly two-thirds of respondents agreed that drivers and pedestrians are more aware of each other following the campaign.
+Nearly 90 percent of respondents felt that the City should continue the campaign.